Business Answers About Licensed Facilities

 You should also check with your local municipal officials to see if there are local zoning issues or permits that you must obtain before operating your establishment.

-The Rules Relating to Tattooing (CMR 210) can be downloaded from our website, or we can mail you a hard copy.
+The Rules Relating to Tattooing (CMR 210) can be downloaded or we can mail you a hard copy.
 Download a copy of the Rules.